willfurnass/sheffield_hpc/troubleshooting.rst

 If you suspect that this is affecting your jobs, run the following command on the system: ::

         dos2unix your_files_filename

+You can / should set your text editor to use Linux endings to avoid this issue.

 error: no DISPLAY variable found with interactive job
 -----------------------------------------------------